saketkc/pysradb/README.md

 ### Downloading an entire SRA/ENA project (multithreaded)

-`pysradb` makes it super easy to download datasets from SRA parallely:
-Using 8 threads to download:

     $ pysradb download -y -t 8 --out-dir ./pysradb_downloads -p SRP063852

 Downloads are organized by `SRP/SRX/SRR` mimicking the hierarchy of SRA